INformation for Professionals & Parents

 In a nutshell

-A psychologist who specialises in sleep psychology will treat insomnia with the recommended first-line treatment: Cognitive Behavioural Therapy for insomnia (CBT-Insomnia).
+A psychologist who has training and experience in sleep psychology will treat insomnia with the recommended first-line treatment: Cognitive Behavioural Therapy for insomnia (CBT-Insomnia).

 - Other evidence-based treatments such as mindfulness, acceptance, bright light therapy, or guided sleep meditation may also be used.